This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here

 - Take picnics on days out

-- Stop buying ready meals
+- Stop buying ready meals.

-- Make your own cakes & biscuits
+- Make your own cakes and biscuits, or stop eating them altogether.

-- Stop buying prepared foods e.g. coleslaw, houmous
+- Stop buying prepared foods, e.g. coleslaw, houmous.

 - Don’t go to the supermarket when you’re hungry – you’ll end up being tempted by stuff you really don’t need